mehonal/flasky-notes/readme.md

 - Add Support for Encryption
 - Add Note Sharing with public links

+# Compatibility

+Flasky Notes has been tested primarily on Ubuntu using a Firefox browser, but should be compatible with all devices and operating systems that can run a browser that is up-to-date.

 # License

 Flasky Notes is an open source project from Mehonal, licensed under [MIT](https://opensource.org/licenses/MIT) license.
 Mehonal reserves the right to change the license of future releases of Flasky Notes.